jamii/jamii.github.com/resume.md

 * Implemented a [pattern matching extension to Julia](https://github.com/RelationalAI-oss/Rematch.jl), used for rewrite passes in the compiler.

-* Delivered a report on the Julia garbage collector and task system, to allay concerns about parallelism.
+* Surveyed the Julia garbage collector and task system, to allay concerns about parallelism.

 * Wrote a library for [zero-copy deserialization without overhead](https://github.com/RelationalAI-oss/Blobs.jl/graphs/contributors), used for implementing database indexes.